tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 6. Lam, I, 2016, Tresorit, _What is Zero-Knowledge Encryption?_, viewed 18/09/2021, <https://tresorit.com/blog/zero-knowledge-encryption/>
 7. Transparency International, _Corruption Perceptions Index_, viewed 18/09/2021, <https://www.transparency.org/en/cpi/2020/index/nzl>

 ii) Another difficult area of ethics and appropriate guidance is freedom of thought, conscience, speech and the media, where this discussion will focus on freedom of speech.
-Importantly, there is no express Contitutional protection of freedom of speech in federal legislation (1) compared with the United States, which hold a First Ammendment right guaranteeing the freedom of speech (2).
-This may be relevant given the size of the United States technology industry, the access to Australian citizen developers, and the current discussion of social media's selective platforming (3).
-It may also be worth some discussion from an American position, given the size of their technology industry, and the headquartering of the largest Social Media platforms in the USA (4)
+Importantly, there is no express Contitutional protection of freedom of speech in federal legislation in Australia (1) compared with the United States, which hold a First Ammendment right guaranteeing that freedom of speech (2).
+This may be relevant given the size of the influences of the United States technology industry, the access of that industry to Australian citizen developers, and the current discussion of social media's selective platforming (3).
+It may also be worth some discussion from an American position, given the sheer size of their industry, and the headquartering of the largest Social Media platforms in the USA (4).

 So this question can be approached in a few ways, with consideration towards the ethical rights that a developer has to their own expression, and the responsibilities towards upholding other persons freedom of speech.
 The first is largely the same as persons of any occupation, so the focus will be directed to the latter.